Announcing the 2026 NCLS

 The Australia-wide survey, conducted by NCLS Research, expects thousands of churches to again take part, across more than 20 denominations.
 The NCLS has been held every five years since 1991.
 In 2026, it will reach 35 years of research into church and community life, retaining its place as the largest, longest running survey of its type in the world.

-“I believe it’s vital we continue with the 2026 survey, to listen to the voices of our congregations, understand where we are growing, and discern where we are being called to change.” says Rev Mark Wilson, National Ministries Director, Australian Baptist Ministries.
+“I believe it’s vital we continue with the 2026 survey, to listen to the voices of our congregations, understand where we are growing, and discern where we are being called to change.” said Rev Mark Wilson, National Ministries Director, Australian Baptist Ministries.
 “The 2026 survey will give us a clear and honest picture of church life.
 The insights it offers are essential for shaping a healthy and mission-focused future for the church.”

 The NCLS encourages active participation in a positive, inclusive review process, to help churches discern their directions and establish a life-giving vision for the future.

 “The NCLS is an important tool for church communities to use.
-It provides an insight into the particular features relevant to each congregation.” explains Fr Brian Lucas, National Director, Catholic Mission – Australia.
+It provides an insight into the particular features relevant to each congregation.” explained Fr Brian Lucas, National Director, Catholic Mission – Australia.
 “It gives important insights into the faith experience and attitudes of church attenders in Australia.”

 The NCLS enables churches to review their health and vitality, provides an evidence base to make wise decisions and inspire new directions for the future.